Nicola Sturgeon: Public image and legacy

 There is evidence that Nicola Sturgeon's popularity had an effect on the 2023 SNP leadership race which saw Humza Yousaf elected as leader of the SNP and First Minister of Scotland.
 Yousaf was widely regarded as Sturgeon's "continuity candidate", having previously worked as Sturgeon's Cabinet Secretary for Justice (2018–2021) and for Health (2021–2023).
 Hence, SNP members with a favourable view of Sturgeon were more likely to elect Yousaf, whereas those more critical of the outgoing FM were more likely to vote for his opponents, Kate Forbes and Ash Regan.

 Sturgeon won the Scottish Politician of the Year Award in 2008, 2012, 2014, 2015 and 2019.
 Forbes magazine ranked Sturgeon as the 50th–most powerful woman in the world in 2016, and the second-most in the United Kingdom.
 She was recognised as one of the BBC's 100 women of 2014.
 In 2015, BBC Radio 4's Woman's Hour assessed Sturgeon to be the most powerful and influential woman in the United Kingdom.

+Sturgeon's reputation suffered following her investigation by police as part of Operation Branchform: according to YouGov, Sturgeon's popularity fell to a record low of 12% in October 2023.
+While Sturgeon was not prosecuted as part of the investigation, following her husband Peter Murrell's guilty plea to charges of embezzlement in May 2026, there was widespread public and media scepticism that Sturgeon could have been unaware of his actions.
+A poll by Norstat for The Sunday Times revealed that only 20 per cent of Scots accepted Sturgeon's claims that she did not know about Murrell's crimes.